THE UNDERVIEW SERIES

 • The Story of Northwest Arkansas:

-Ride through the layers of Northwest Arkansas—removal, war, labor, and rapid growth.
-From the Trail of Tears to Civil War battlefields, enslaved cemeteries to immigrant labor routes, this journey explores who belongs here, and at what cost.
+Ride through the layers of Northwest Arkansas—removal, war, enslavement, and rapid growth.
+From the Trail of Tears to Civil War battlefields and enslaved cemeteries, this journey explores who belongs here, and at what cost.
 It’s a ride through history, memory, and the tensions between progress and preservation.

 Price Per Person – $149/ PP